-Since 2010 deposits held in a branch of a foreign bank that is operating in the Slovak Republic under a single banking license granted by EU law are protected in accordance with the rules of the deposit protection scheme adopted in the EU Member State where the foreign bank is seated.
+Since 2010, deposits held in a branch of a foreign bank that is operating in the Slovak Republic under a single banking license granted by EU law are protected in accordance with the rules of the deposit protection scheme adopted in the EU member state where the foreign bank is seated.
 Please note that deposits of banks, securities dealers, insurance companies, etc. are explicitly excluded from the scope of the Deposits Protection Act and, thus, any of their deposits are not covered by the statutory deposits guarantee.

-10 Competition Rules
+10 Competition rules

-Slovak competition laws have been harmonized to a great extent with EU laws, especially Articles 101 and 102 et seg. of the Treaty on the Functioning of the European Union (the Lisbon Treaty).
+Slovak competition laws have been harmonized to a great extent by EU laws, especially Articles 101 and 102 et seq. of the Treaty on the Functioning of the European Union (the Lisbon Treaty).

-The purpose of Slovak competition legislation (Act No. 136/2001 Coll., on Protection of Economic Competition, as amended ("Competition Protection Act")) is (i) to protect economic competition against its restriction, (ii) to create conditions for further development of competition benefiting consumers, as well as (iii) to define the powers and scope of activities of the Anti-monopoly Office of the Slovak Republic (Protimonopolný úrad Slovenskej republiky, "AMO").
+The purpose of Slovak competition legislation (Act No. 187/2021 Coll., on Protection of Economic Competition and on Amendment to and Supplementation of Certain Acts, as amended ("Competition Protection Act")) is (i) to protect economic competition against its restriction, (ii) to create conditions for further development of competition benefiting consumers, as well as (iii) to define the powers and scope of activities of the Anti-monopoly Office (AMO) of the Slovak Republic (Protimonopolný úrad Slovenskej republiky).

-Under Section 2(4) of the Competition Protection Act, the Competition Protection Act also applies to any activity and conduct taking place outside the Slovak Republic, if such activity or conduct may lead or could lead towards restriction of economic competition on the domestic Slovak market.
-Competition laws apply to entrepreneurs (both individuals and legal entities) and to state administrative bodies, municipalities and other persons set forth by the Competition Protection Act (such as "whistle blowers").
+Under Section 2(4) of the Competition Protection Act, the Competition Protection Act also applies to an activity or conduct that has taken place on the foreign market if it leads or may lead to restriction of competition in the territory of the Slovak Republic.
+Competition laws apply to entrepreneurs (both individuals and legal entities) and to state administrative bodies, self-governing regions, municipalities and other persons set forth by the Competition Protection Act.